mpampuch/nextflow-notes/README.md

 }
 ```

+> [!NOTE]
-**Note:** When working on the cloud, this `nxf_container_env` function will be slightly different.
+> When working on the cloud, this `nxf_container_env` function will be slightly different.
 Nextflow will first also ensure that the `bin` directory is copied onto the virtual machine running your task in addition to the modification of `$PATH`.

+> [!NOTE]
-**Note:** Always use a portable shebang line in your bin directory scripts.
+> Always use a portable shebang line in your bin directory scripts.

 - In the R script example shown above, the `Rscript` program may be installed at (for example) `/opt/homebrew/bin/Rscript`.
 If you hard-code this path into `cars.R`, everything will work when you're testing locally outside of the docker container, but will fail when running with docker/singularity or in the cloud as the `Rscript` program may be installed in a different location in those contexts.